 In order to preserve as a whole the “Ensemble Artstetten” consisting of castle, forestry and agriculture, the Anita Hohenberg Trust was established at the end of 2003.
 Until 2015 the management of the family enterprise was in the hands of Anita Hohenberg.
 She received support in this from her children, Gaetan de la Poëze d’Harambure (*1980) in the business sphere, Alix de la Poëze d’Harambure married name Fraye (*1981) in marketing, Gabriel de la Poëze d’Harambure (*1987) forestry and parkland of the estate, and Raoul de la Poëze d’Harambure (*1989) in the museum and with incentive programmes.

 In December 2015 Alix de la Poëze d’Harambure-Fraye assumed the management of the family enterprise.
 She continues to receive support from her mother as well as from her brothers and her husband.

-The family live at the castle all year round.
+The family lives in the castle all year round.